jeffpk62/speech-to-text-icp/custom-upgrade.md

     ```
     {: pre}

+    The upgrade method is asynchronous.
+It can take on the order of minutes or hours to complete, depending on the amount of audio data that the model contains and the current load on the service.
+As with training, upgrading generally takes approximately twice the length of the model's audio data.

-    If the custom acoustic model was trained with a custom language model, use the `custom_language_model_id` query parameter to specify the customization ID of that custom language model:
+1.  *If the custom acoustic model was trained with a custom language model,* upgrade the custom acoustic model again, this time with the previously upgraded custom language model.
+Use the `custom_language_model_id` query parameter to specify the customization ID of that custom language model.

     ```bash
     curl -X POST -u "apikey:{apikey}"